 With these two factors in mind, let’s explore what we in marketing should be doing today.

 3 Ways to Address Zero-Click Searches in Marketing Campaigns:

 So what can we in marketing do to adapt to this new and growing world of zero-click searches?
 Here are three things I’m doing to help clients:

 - Optimize Everything: Search is in our nature – and absolutely the nature of teachers, school leaders, and district leaders.
 Are you making sure you’re using the best keywords in your social media copy?
 Are your posts, tweets, pins, and stories as findable as possible?
 What about your YouTube videos?
 Even your images need to be optimized with a thoughtful image file name, alt text, and surrounding copy.
 Image search, and images featured prominently in the SERPS for many keyword searches, is immense!
 Your keyword strategy should carry across from your website to your content to your social copy, and beyond.

 - Digital Marketing Diversity is Critical.
-K-12 has been slower to adopt digital marketing practices, but now, it seems organizations are finally getting the message.
+The K-12 industry has been slower to adopt digital marketing practices, but now, it seems organizations are finally getting the message.
 Two channels you should be leveraging to complement your SEO efforts, are PPC and retargeting:

 - Paid Search, or PPC, for K-12 Education is essential because it can get you instant visibility.
 When done right – meaning you choose the right keywords and have a great, enticing offer mapped to micro-conversions that contribute to your bigger marketing goal—you can tap into a source that drives more leads into your funnel.
 We also know that Google is a business who gets money from advertisers.
 They reserve a lot of important SERPS real estate for ads that push organic listings down—particularly on mobile.